ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the steps).

 - Azure app service URL (obtained in Step 4; for example https://fbconnector.azurewebsites.net)
-- APISecretKey (obtained in Step 2)
+- APISecretKey (that you created in Step 4)